-Cache for Performance.
+- Cache for Performance

-Member Profile Data.
+- Member Profile Data

 You must use commercially reasonable security measures to protect the confidentiality of all stored data, which measures are at least as secure as those you use to protect your own confidential information.
 The stored data must not be transferred or provided to any third parties.
 LinkedIn may require that you certify that you have deleted stored data.

-Delete Content When Asked
+- Delete Content When Asked

-Delete at User Request
+- Delete at User Request

 You must delete all data collected with the user’s consent, including the Member Token and the OAuth Token, upon request by the user, when the user uninstalls your Application, or when the user closes his or her account with you.
-The restrictions of this Section III(C)(1) do not apply to data that users provide directly to you and that is separately entered or uploaded to you by the user of your Application.
-You must delete all Company Profile and Analytics Data collected with your client's consent within 10 days of receiving a request from your client.
+The restrictions of this Section 3.C.1 do not apply to data that users provide directly to you and that is separately entered or uploaded to you by the user of your Application.
+You must delete all Company Profile and Statistics Data collected with your client's consent within 10 days of receiving a request from your client.

-Delete for Breach.
+- Delete for Breach

 You must immediately delete all data if we terminate your use of the APIs for breach of these Terms, except when doing so would cause you to violate any law or obligation imposed by a governmental authority.